How to Create Decoupage Furniture Facelifts — Easy Step-by-Step Guide

 How do I prepare furniture for decoupage?

-Can I decoupage over painted furniture?
+Can I decoupage over existing paint or varnish?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes